khimo/khimo.github.io/bli-guides/bli-advanced-user-guide.md

 ##### Select zone access for user

 In this section, you can configure the zones the selected user has access to.
-All zones of the installation are displayed as checkboxes that enable/disable access to it. _All zone access_ means that the user can control any zone of the installation.
+All zones of the installation are displayed as check boxes that enable/disable access to it. _All zone access_ means that the user can control any zone of the installation.

 #### Network {#network-conf}